 The big difference between male and female pheromones is that men secrete Androstenol, and women produce Copulin and Estratetraenol.
 We know there’s an olfactory component to sexual attraction in which these two pheromones are involved, because we all experience that sexy “I just love his (or her) smell” feeling when we fall in love (or lust.)
 The animal testing seems to bear out our impulses, and human studies are very much underway as scientists attempt to catch up with the blooming pheromone perfume market whose results are hard to deny.

 I want to clear up some confusion about the male pheromone Androstenol, which frequently gets confused with Androstenone.
 Androstenol is the scent produced by fresh male sweat, while Androstenone is present in male sweat after being exposed to oxygen, which almost all women agree is not an attractive smell.* If you’ve ever cleaned out a man’s gym bag and gagged, you know what I’m talking about.
 So just a note to men that unless you can guarantee a ‘fresh’ sweat at all times, it’s better to just keep up your personal hygiene.
-And try Eye of Love’s Confidencescented pheromones with a musky blend of honey, jasmine, vanilla and citrus.
+For men wanting to attract women try Eye of Love’s Confidence scented pheromones with a musky blend of honey, jasmine, vanilla and citrus.

 As for women attracting men, the copulins women emit are “a mixture of five volatile fatty acids secreted vaginally, [which] increase in concentration during the [fertile] phase…” In one Williams and Jacobson study, men exposed to copulins exhibited an increase in testosterone, behaved less cooperatively with other males, found female faces to be more attractive in general, and rated their own attractiveness as 21% higher than the control group.** If that’s not proof that pheromones create sexual chemistry, I don’t know what is.

 Another study by Wen Zhou in China found that heterosexual men exposed to the pheromone Estratetraenol were more likely to identify androgynous figures as female.
 The pheromone did not work on gay women however, but gay men did respond similarly to heterosexual women when it came to exposure to Androstenol.*** Women have many fragrances to choose from for pheromone-infused products including the Morning Glow blend of apple blossom, freesia and violets.
-Or since summer is around the corner, try some pheromone-infused sunscreen!
+Or After Dark a sultry blend of warm jasmine, lily, and creamy sweet white chocolate.

 Even if you don’t want to attract a romantic partner, it can help you to get more attention in business as well, by creating a charismatic pull toward you that makes people want to be in your orbit and agree with things that you suggest.
 In my opinion, one of the biggest compliments you can receive is “I love the way you smell.”